Solyd the Plug

 Martin Chikomba (born August 19, 1983) who goes by the stage name Solyd The Plug, is a Zimbabwean-American businessman, record producer and Amapiano artist.
-He is the founder of Oak Media Group which is a record label.
+He is the founder of Oak Media Group, which is a record label.
 He is one of the co-founders of Mashroom Media.
 Solyd The Plug is well known for his single Bella Ciao which is a remix of the popular song off the Netflix series Money Heist.

 Early life

-Despite being born in Zimbabwe Solyd the Plug spent most of his childhood in South Africa.
-He is based in Canada, after moving from Texas in United States of America.
+Despite being born in Zimbabwe, Solyd the Plug spent most of his childhood in South Africa.
+He is based in Canada, after moving from Texas in the United States of America.